-This cafe consists of 2 cafes situated opposite each other and 2 vintage stores off the street.
-The one I tried is a cosy two story shop that only seats about twenty pax.
-The industrial looking exterior harbours a cool airy interior – it’s a stunning little space.
+There are two (un) Fashion cafes, situated opposite each other and 2 vintage stores off the street.
+The one I tried was the smaller- a cosy two story shop that only seats about twenty pax.
+The industrial looking exterior harbours a cool airy interior and it’s a stunning little space.
 They do a mean salted caramel iced latte (B180).
-The menu offers Thai and Western food and my meal – the fried shrimp with garlic (B180) – was delish.
+The menu offers Thai and Western food and my meal – the fried shrimp with garlic (B180), was delish.

 (un) Fashion Cafe, BTS Thong Lo | open 11h00-22h00 and closed Tuesdays

 4. Gallery Drip Coffee, Bangkok Art and Culture Centre (serious coffee)

 There’s a slew of top notch places in the city to sate your caffeine addiction.
 At Gallery Drip Coffee in the Bangkok Art and Culture Centre (BACC) the baristas get down to the drip sans chit chat.
 Owned by two artists, it’s loaded with character, cool murals and art.
 In the absence of free wifi, it’s a good place to pull back the pace and browse their selection of books, ceramics and other goods for sale.
 They specialise in the drip brew method using single origin beans, sourced from arabica plantations in and around Chiang Mai in Northern Thailand, from Yemen and Kenya.
 Afterwards, walk around the BACC- there are plenty of interesting shops, restaurants and art exhibitions to enjoy.

 Gallery Drip Cafe: BTS Natiional Stadium | open 11h00-21h00

 5. One Ounce for Onion, Ekkamai